icopy-site/awesome-cn/docs/awesome/free-for-dev.md

   * [TigerGraph Cloud](https://www.tigergraph.com/cloud/) — Managed native Graph DBMS / analytics platform with a SQL-like graph query language and a REST API.
 One free instance with two vCPU, 8GB Memory, and 50GB storage that sleeps after 1 hour of inactivity.
   * [TerminusCMS](https://terminusdb.com/pricing) — Managed free service for TerminusDB, a document and graph database written in Prolog and Rust.
 Free for dev, paid service for enterprise deployments and support.
   * [filess.io](https://filess.io) - filess.io is a platform where you can create two databases with up to 10 MB per database of the following DBMS for free: MySQL, MariaDB, MongoDB, and PostgreSQL.
-  * [xata.io](https://xata.io) - Xata is a serverless database with built-in powerful search and analytics.
+  * [Xata Lite](https://lite.xata.io/) - Xata Lite is a serverless database with built-in powerful search and analytics.
 One API, multiple type-safe client libraries, and optimized for your development workflow.
-The free-forever tier is sufficient for hobby developers which comes with three units of Xata, please refer to the website for unit definition.
+The free plan provides 10 branches and 15 GB of storage without pausing or cold starts.
   * [8base.com](https://www.8base.com/) - 8base is a full-stack low-code development platform built for JavaScript developers built on top of MySQL and GraphQL and serverless backend-as-a-service.
 It allows you to start building web applications quickly using a UI app builder and scale quickly, The Free tier includes rows: 2,500, Storage: 500, Serverless computing: 1Gb/h, and client app users: 5.
   * [Nile](https://www.thenile.dev/) — A Postgres platform for B2B apps.
 Unlimited databases, Always available with no shutdown, 1GB of storage (total), 50 million query tokens, autoscaling, unlimited vector embeddings